How Breastfeeding Changes As Baby Gets Older

 It’s not just about the milk

 Babies don’t just nurse for nourishment; they also get comfort and closeness from it.
-And that can become more and more obvious as your baby becomes older and is exposed to a whole bunch of new emotions and experiences.
+And that can become more and more obvious as baby becomes older and is exposed to a whole bunch of new emotions and experiences.
 Breastfeeding can stop a tantrum, soothe a toddler who’s just fallen or give you two bonding time before you leave for work in the morning.
 “Breastfeeding is an all-purpose mothering tool,” says Mohrbacher.
 Of course, if you schedule baby’s feedings, you might just be providing food, but our experts say feeding on demand can offer great emotional benefits.

 Baby may get more easily distracted